-Instead of following rigid guidelines, couples now opt to personalize and customize their big day.
+While many elements of weddings remain timeless, there's no doubt that the way we celebrate has changed over the past generation.
+More couples are opting to personalize their big day based on their passions and interests.
 Destination weddings have increased in popularity, and ceremonies that include adrenaline-charged activities like skydiving have become more common.

 And whether a couple is standing at the altar or preparing to jump together from an airplane at 15,000 feet, the wedding celebrant is instrumental in bringing that day to life.